RS-coding/VueExercises/README.md

 #### **Task:**

 - Doing the same thing as exercise number 1
-- add a method changeMessage() in vue instance , get the title propriety and change to 'Vue.JS it is really cool'
+- add a method changeMessage() in vue instance , get the title propriety and change to 'Vue.JS is really cool'
 - interpolate by using the name of the method in the paragraph

 #### _Subjects Tips:_